| |

 This open-work shawl is perfect for summer days thrown over your swimwear, shorts, or dress.

-The shawl is made in a repeated pattern that is a mindless project once you get started.
+The shawl is made in a row repeat simple pattern that is a mindless project once you get started.

 What Is A Triangle Shawl?